-When Marie Antoinette died under the heavy blow of the guillotine on Oct.
+When Marie Antoinette died under the heavy blade of the guillotine Oct.
 16, 1793, it was a decidedly unglamorous affair.
 That's not to say it wasn't a celebration: Many French revolutionaries were ecstatic to bid the extravagant queen adieu forever.
 After the blade came down, the executioner brandished Marie Antoinette's head in a triumphant wave so that the entire crowd could see it.

 Marie Antoinette's death was one of the biggest scandals of her life.
 Was it good riddance or not?
 To this day, there are wavering opinions about the young queen.
 Sympathizers point to the fact that young Antoine, as she was called in her native Austria, was nothing more than a bargaining chip for her mother.
-When she was only 10 years old, her mother arranged for her to wed Louis Auguste, a carefully orchestrated union that would join the Austrian Hapsburgs and the French Bourbons.
+When Marie Antoinette was only 10 years old, her mother arranged for her to wed Louis Auguste, a carefully orchestrated union that would join the Austrian Hapsburgs and the French Bourbons.
 But detractors argue that while she had very little say in the conditions of her life, she certainly could have lived her days at court in a fashion more befitting the queen of a nation on the cusp of revolution.

 While there's no point in deliberating her virtue or vices, we can delight in being voyeurs into the opulent court at Versailles, the scene of many Marie Antoinette scandals.
 We begin with the oft-quoted dismissal of her hungry subjects.